-Internal walls Vis Us sually inspected from floor level. sing a moisture meter, walls were randomly tested for mpness where considered appropriate. ernal walls would appear to be of a plaster on the hard, h and plaster and plasterboard design. floors ca Su fro inv urfaces of exposed floors were visually inspected.
-No rpets or floor coverings were lifted. ub-floor areas were inspected only to the extent visible om a readily accessible and unfixed hatch by way of an verted "head and shoulders" inspection at the access int.
-Su su un hysical access to the sub floor area may be taken if the arveyor deems it is safe and reasonable to do so, and bject to a minimum clearance of 1m between the derside of floor joists and the solum as determined from a access hatch.
-Fid poring within the entrance vestibule is of a solid design. ne majority of flooring within the property is of suspended nber joists overlaid with a range of fitted floor finishes.
-JB FLOOR: Given the position of the subject property in building there is no access to sub floors. kitchen fittings mo uilt-in cupboards were looked into but no stored items were oved.
-Ichen units were visually inspected excluding appliances.
-Do oor facings and skirtings are of a timber design. ernal doors are panelled design with some incorporating ass panels. tchen fittings comprise a range of base and wall units corporating a sink unit integral appliances.
-I - sually inspected.
-No testing of the flues or fittings was rried out. ithin the open plan lounge/kitchen there is a feature fire rround.
-The fireplace incorporates a metal flue plate. other original fireplaces have now been removed and aled over.
-Internal decorations Vis sually inspected.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring throughout is of a suspended timber joist, part overlaid with a range of fitted floor finishes.
+There are section of exposed tongue and grooved boarding.
+SUB-FLOOR:- Given the position of the subject property in the building, there was no access to sub-floors.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Door facings and skirtings are of a timber design.
+Internal doors are of a timber panel design.
+Kitchen fittings comprise a range of base and wall mounted units incorporating a sink unit and integral appliances.
+Chimney breasts and Visually inspected.
+No testing of the flues or fittings was carried out. fireplaces Within the lounge, there is a feature fire surround.
+The fireplace has been panelled over.
+All other original fireplaces have been removed and sealed over.
+Internal decorations Visually inspected.
 Plaster wall and ceiling linings are paint finished.
-There are part wall tiled finishes to the shower room apartment.
+There are wall tiled finishes to the bathroom apartment and tiled splashback to kitchen work surfaces.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
 There is electric apparatus located within a wall cupboard off the hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located within the wall cupboard off the hallway.
+The gas meter is located within a wall cupboard off the hallway.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible plumbing pipework is run in metal and PVC materials.
-The shower room comprises a low level wc, wash hand basin on cabinet base and enclosed shower cubicle with mixer shower unit over.
+The bathroom comprises a three piece suite with WC, wash hand basin and panelled bath with mixer shower unit over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a Vokera gas fired boiler located within a wall cupboard in the rear right most bedroom.
+There is a Vokera gas fired boiler located within a wall cupboard in the dining kitchen.
 This serves a system of radiators within the property.
 This system also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the mains public sewer.